SequencingDOTcom/RTP-API-OAuth2/README.md

-# oAuth2-code-examples
+# oAuth2-demo
-This project contains examples of using Sequencing.com's oAuth2 system when you develop apps with Real-Time Personalization technology.
+This repo contains a demo of Sequencing.com's oAuth2 system for developing apps with Real-Time Personalization technology.

-oAuth2 examples are available in the following languages:
+oAuth2 demos are available in the following languages:
 Python
 Perl
 .NET/C#